alvarotroya/gridwatch/README.md

   - How well can a single server instance handle the load?
   - How well can a single server running the application in multiple threads handle the load?
-  - How well can multiple servers (2,3,4,...) running behind a load balancer handle the load?
-Does the database become the bottleneck?
+  - How well can multiple servers (2, 3, 4, ...) running behind a load balancer
+  handle the load?
+Does the database become the bottleneck at some point?
   - How well can a single server and the same setup handle the load when queueing measurements for writes instead of persisiting them directly?
   - How does latency change between both setups?